 What makes this relevant to seasonal changes?
 Well, cats are more in tune with nature’s rhythms than we might think.
 Even though they live indoors with us, their biological clocks still respond to environmental cues like daylight duration, temperature, and atmospheric pressure.
 When fall arrives with its shorter days and cooler temperatures, these changes signal something to your cat’s internal systems.

-Why Do Cats Sleep More in Autumn?
+Why Do Cats Sleep More in Fall?

 The autumn shift in your cat’s sleep schedule isn’t random.
 Several interconnected factors come together during this season to create the perfect conditions for extra snoozing.